Black Is Analytics

 The discovery that sent shockwaves through the math-loving world was the Lebombo bone, considered the oldest mathematical object in the world.
 It was found in the Lebombo Mountain range between South Africa and Swaziland and is at least 43,000 years old (side note: there are other technical tools in Africa which date as far back as 80,000 years)!
 The Lebombo bone is made from a baboon fibula, and it has an intentional pattern of markings that led scholars to suggest it as the first prehistoric calculator.

-Theories about its use range from a numerical tally stick to a lunar phase calendar (watch this short video by HomeTeam History to understand the significance of this artefact).
+Theories about its use range from a numerical tally stick to a lunar phase calendar (watch this short video by HomeTeam History to understand the significance of this artifact).
 Because there are 29 notches in the Lebombo bone, there’s a strong belief that it was either used by African women to track their menstrual cycle and/or for agricultural record-keeping, both of which require systematic monitoring, data gathering, computation and prediction of the cycles of surroundings, plants, animals, and celestial bodies (aka observable time).

 Whatever the application, it suggests Black women were the first mathematicians on the planet!
 To put that into perspective, the African women who marked Lebombo and later Ishango bones gave birth to the field of math 34,000+ years before celebrated Greek mathematicians Thales and Pythagoras.